STATRAPID: the method of Rapid Pile Load Testing

 – To determine design factors for shaft and toe resistance

-– To determine load-displacement behaviour
+– To determine load-displacement behavior

 DLT – Dynamic Load Testing

-– Piles with a homogeneous cross section along the shaft
+- Piles with a homogeneous cross-section along the shaft

 – Offshore and nearshore projects